 House passes resolution calling for public release of Mueller report

-The House of Representatives voted Thursday in favor of a resolution to encourage Attorney General William Barr to release Special Counsel Robert Mueller’s full report to both Congress and the country amid Democratic fears information about the investigation would not be made public.
+The House of Representatives voted Thursday in favor of a resolution to encourage Attorney General William Barr to release Special Counsel Robert Mueller’s full report to both Congress and the country amid fears information about the investigation would not be made public.

 The resolution enjoyed overwhelming bipartisan support and passed in a floor vote 420-0.
 Four Republican lawmakers voted present.